AmpereComputing/edk2-ampere-tools/README.md

 It is assumed that your build environment has been set up appropriately based on `edk2-platforms/Platform/Ampere/README.md`.

-Througout this document, Ampere's Mt.
+Throughout this document, Ampere's Mt.
 Jade platform is used to illustrate various steps to arrive at a final Tianocore UEFI image that can be flashed to the platform.